 In addition to brushing, flossing is essential to remove plaque and bacteria in areas that the toothbrush cannot clean effectively.
 Remember it is never too late to start healthy oral hygiene habits.
 Try these tips on how to floss your teeth:

-Click on any question below to reveal detailed answers about dental care, treatments, and procedures.
+Click on any question below to reveal detailed answers about oral hygiene and maintaining healthy teeth and gums.